M-Ali007/Mustapad/README.md

 I thought that this could be a great additon to my setup and I could learn a lot from doing this so I made this.
 It was hard but I learnt a bunch.

 ### Challenges
-This was pretty hard - I've never done anything like this ever - but it all paid off and I hvae a super cool design now
+This was pretty hard - I've never done anything like this ever - but it all paid off and I have a super cool design now

 ### A screenshot of my overall hackpad